 Their debut long player, Love, Ice Cream, produced with Ben Cook (Young Guv, Fucked Up) and Tony Price (Actual Water), was released on Bad Actors to critical acclaim.
 With Moog synthesizers, angry bass guitars, distorted drum machines, and the sly humour of their lyrics, they wrestled with what it means to be a woman in late capitalism.
 No wonder they’re frequent collaborators with some of Toronto’s most interesting musicians: Crist appears on both U.S. Girls albums Half Free and In a Poem Unlimited, Bezic lent her bass playing skills to Slim Twig's live band in support of his album Thanks for Sticking With the Twig, and both Crist and Bezic shred in Toronto “supergroup” Darlene Shrugg.

-Ice Cream are working towards the release of their new album in Summer 2019.
+Ice Cream are working towards the release of their new album in Fall 2019.

 A band’s third album usually tells you whether they’re in it for the long haul or a flash in the pan.
 On "Age Hasn’t Spoiled You", Greys prove that they are undoubtedly the former.
 The Toronto post-punks eschew their trademark frenzy for a more cerebral and cinematic affair.
 This widescreen approach loses none of the impact of their early material, instead employing space and dynamics to propel the listener toward even greater payoffs when they decide to switch back into high gear.